HIPAA Audit: Compliance for Security

 Evaluation Standard

-This comprises standard periodical technical and non-technical reviews to assess document compliance to HIPAA Security Rule and the organization’s security policy.
+This comprises standard periodic technical and non-technical reviews to assess document compliance with HIPAA Security Rule and the organization’s security policy.

-The organization will be required to regularly, assess, make identifications, selections and implement necessary countermeasures on risk management standards to ensure security-related costs are at an acceptable level.
-This process must be done regularly to ensure that the relevant security measures are put in place so that all risks are at a manageable and appropriate level.
+The organization must assess regularly, make identification selections, and implement necessary countermeasures on risk management standards to ensure acceptable security-related costs.
+This process must be done periodically to ensure that the relevant security measures are implemented so that all risks are manageable and appropriate.

 Otherwise, it is highly recommended for an organization to go beyond HIPAA Security compliance and observe other security measures.
 On the other hand, an entity can have an external source evaluate its compliance requirements or can work jointly.

-Most of the security rules will require covered entities to run an evaluation periodically on their security safeguards to ensure their compliance with the organization’s security policies and security rule requirements.
+Most security rules will require covered entities to evaluate their security safeguards periodically to ensure compliance with the organization’s security policies and security rule requirements.

 The Goal of HIPAA Audit and Evaluation for Compliance